kahramanumut/AppointmentSystem/README.md

 # AppointmentSystem
-A little bit appointment system in .NetCore
+A little bit doctor-patient appointment system in .NetCore

 Everything is ready to start.
 You just need to edit appsettings.json and RUN.